 Pathways for Adaptation and Building Resilience in Natural and Working Lands

 In Sections 11 and 14 of this Climate Action Plan, means to mitigate the effects of climate change are recommended through both emissions reductions efforts as well as carbon sequestration and storage initiatives, respectively.
-Given best available data, the global community recognizes the need to aggressively reduce the amount of greenhouse gases in the atmosphere, and Vermont, via the Global Warming Solutions Act, reduction requirements 2025, 2030, and 2050.
-These efforts, critical as they are, are intended to slow the speed of climate change in the decades ahead – to course correct for future generations not mitigate climate change as we experience it today.
+Given best available data, the global community recognizes the need to aggressively reduce the amount of greenhouse gases in the atmosphere, and Vermont, via the Global Warming Solutions Act, has established state-level reduction requirements for 2025, 2030, and 2050.
+These efforts, critical as they are, are intended to slow the speed of climate change in the decades ahead – to course correct for future generations – but will not mitigate climate change as we experience it today.

 The impacts of a changing climate to both our natural and built environments are widely studied, from changes that have already been observed, to those that are being modeled by climatologists across the world and here in Vermont.
 In order to create a habitable, resilient present and future, climate change adaptation efforts are essential.
 In the previous Section (12), strategies and actions to build resilience in the built environment are proposed.
 This section will focus on the role that Vermont’s natural and working lands and waters can play, both in helping our ecosystems and agricultural and forested land adapt to a changing climate, as well as leveraging their inherent ability to offer adaptation and resilience value to our communities, often referred to as nature-based solutions (NbS), or through practicing traditional ecological knowledge (TEK).

 Current models suggest that the northeastern region of the United States will see an increase in annual precipitation, and that the increase will most likely come in the form of more high precipitation events and not simply more days with rain each year.
 Vermont’s forests can retain significant water loads via headwater storage, just as intact, connected floodplains and river corridors can absorb excess water and reduce high, erosive energy during flooding events.
 Our wetlands can act as a sponge for additional rainfall, while also providing critical habitat for fish and wildlife.
 Water storage potential is also critical for the natural and working lands economy, which can be impacted not only by flooding, but also during periods of drought.
 Protecting and enhancing biodiversity will support Vermont’s agricultural and forestry sectors and improve public health.
-In short, the Agriculture & Ecosystems Subcommittee recognizes that supporting our natural systems will, in turn, empower them to support our human infrastructure – our communities, our economy, our buil environment – restoring a balance in our shared ecosystems.
+In short, the Agriculture & Ecosystems Subcommittee recognizes that supporting our natural systems will, in turn, empower them to support our human infrastructure – our communities, our economy, our built environment – restoring a balance in our shared ecosystems.

 Climate change adaptation efforts, especially those that employ NbS and TEK, require upfront investments, but economists agree that the long-term savings are vast, given the rapidly increasing cost of climate change impacts.
-Beyond economic returns, adaptation efforts yield myriad co-benefits – from building rural economic resilience to sequestering and storing carbon, improv soil health to maintaining habitat connectivity, and more.
+Beyond economic returns, adaptation efforts yield myriad co-benefits – from building rural economic resilience to sequestering and storing carbon, improving soil health to maintaining habitat connectivity, and more.